FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-07.md

 This chapter continues with explanations, but this time more precise definitions are needed for readers to follow the explanations.
-The definitions here are wordy, implementers should read the specification chapter and appendices for more concise definitions.
+The definitions here are wordy, implementers should read MLRsearch specification chapter and appendices for more concise definitions.

 The two related areas of focus in this chapter are load classification